david-w/david-w.github.io/Future_Posts/create_usb_stick_with_iso_Mac_OS.md

+---
+title: "Make a USB stick act like a bootable CD for macOS"
+categories: [macOS, .iso, .dmg, linux]
+---

+## Make a USB stick act like a bootable CD for MacOS

 This is how I use a usb stick (aka flash-drive) to behave like a bootable CD.
 This is not the way to create a bootable usb stick, for installing a live OS.
 That is a different procedure altogether.
 This is an easy method to make a stick to install Linux on a PC, but I also include the process to convert the .iso to a .dmg for installation on a Mac.
-I'm using a Mac to create the stick, but the steps to do this on a Linux box are similar.
+I'm using macOS to create the stick, but the steps to do this on a Linux box are similar.

 1. Download the iso file you wish to use.